Iyonbo/core-code-from-scratch-Iyonbo/src/technologies/week1/tuesday/README.md

 ## 1. Interpreted And Compiled Programming Languages

-## 2. Is Java compiled or interpreted?
+## 2. Is Java compiled or interpreted
 <i><b> To be, or not to be, that is the question. </b></i>